fission/fission/Documentation/wip/cli-extensibility.md

-The more heavyweight solution solves some of these limitations to an extent, but these do not way up to the increased development and maintainance cost IMO.
+The more heavyweight solution solves some of these limitations to an extent, but these do not way up to the increased development and maintenance cost IMO.
 If needed we could explore this option (or some hybrid option) in the future.